Why is my Burdock turning brown and how to extend its freshness

 Conclusion

 In conclusion, understanding why burdock turns brown and implementing proper storage and handling techniques can help extend its freshness and prevent spoilage.
-By following the tips mentioned in this blog post, you can enjoy the unique flavor and health benefits of burdock for longer periods.
+By following the tips mentioned in this blog post, you can enjoy the unique flavor and nutritional quality of burdock for longer periods.
 Remember to choose fresh burdock, store it properly, handle it with care, and cook and consume it promptly to make the most of this nutritious root vegetable.
 (Burdock)

 Authoritative Food Safety References